Edinburgh Review: Edinburgh Review, 1802–1929

 The third Edinburgh Review became one of the most influential British magazines of the 19th century.
 It promoted Romanticism and Whig politics.
 (It was also, however, notoriously critical of some major Romantic poetry.)

 Started on 10 October 1802 by Francis Jeffrey, Sydney Smith, Henry Brougham, and Francis Horner, it was published by Archibald Constable in quarterly issues until 1929.
 It began as a literary and political review.
 Under its first permanent editor, Francis Jeffrey (the first issue was edited by Sydney Smith), it was a strong supporter of the Whig party and liberal politics, and regularly called for political reform.
 Its main rival was the Quarterly Review which supported the Tories.
 The magazine was also noted for its attacks on the Lake Poets, particularly William Wordsworth.

 It was owned at one point by John Stewart, whose wife Louisa Hooper Stewart (1818–1918) was an early advocate of women's suffrage, having been educated at the Quaker school of Newington Academy for Girls.

 It took its Latin motto judex damnatur cum nocens absolvitur ("the judge is condemned when the guilty is acquitted") from Publilius Syrus.

 The magazine ceased publication in 1929.

 Notable contributors to the third Edinburgh Review

-Edinburgh Review, [1969] 1984–2014
+New Edinburgh Review (1969–1984)

 The Scottish cultural magazine New Edinburgh Review was founded in 1969.
+It was published by Edinburgh University Student Publications Board (EUSPB).
+The most famous issues of the New Edinburgh Review were the 1974 issues, supervised by C.K.
+Maisels, that discussed the philosophy of Antonio Gramsci.
+James Campbell edited fifteen issues of the magazine between 1978 and 1982.
+Other editors included David Cubitt, Julian Pollock, Brian Torode, Henry Drucker and Owen Dudley Edwards.
+Notable contributors included:

+Edinburgh Review (1984–2014)

-In 1984 (from the combined issue 67/68) it explicitly adopted the title Edinburgh Review, along with the motto To gather all the rays of culture into one.
+In 1984 (from the combined issue 67/68) the magazine adopted the title Edinburgh Review, along with the motto To gather all the rays of culture into one.
 From 2007 to 2012 it was part of the Eurozine network.
-The most famous issues of the New Edinburgh Review were the 1974 issues, supervised by C. K. Maisels, that discussed the philosophy of Antonio Gramsci.
+Editors of Edinburgh Review included Peter Kravitz, Murdo Macdonald, Robert Alan Jamieson, Gavin Wallace, Sophy Dale and Frank Kuppner.
+Edinburgh Review was a partner of the Eurozine network from February 2007 to December 2012.
+Notable contributors included: